NEASQC/WP6_QNLP/README.md

 # Data

-This subdirectory contains the relevant datasets used in the models
+This subdirectory contains the relevant datasets used in the models.
+For example, consider the [complete_dataset.json](./neasqc_wp61/data/complete_dataset.json).
+In this dataset, a list of true or false labelled sentences of varying grammatical structure is contained.
+We can use this dataset in sentence classification training as in the alpha model.

 # Doc
 In this subdirectory,relecant documentation and tutorials are contained.
-Tutorials come in the form of jupyter notebooks and cover the classical mand pre-alpha models.
+Tutorials come in the form of jupyter notebooks and cover the classical and pre-alpha models.

 # Models